Recent Articles

 Your Ad Spot

-TOKYO GIG PICKS (NOVEMBER~JANUARY)
+TOKYO GIG PICKS (FEBRUARY~ MAY)

 The Tokyo Metropolis is a great place for gigs if you know where to find them and book early enough!
 This page is here to help you do exactly those two things, starting with a few gigs that may already be sold out and then ranging further ahead a few months down the road to gigs that may not even be confirmed yet.
 All our own picks too.
 Comments welcome!

-5th JanEX Theater, Roppongi.
-Price: ¥8,800 - 9,800 (Ticket info).
+14th FebEarthdom, Shin-Okubo.
+Price: ¥2,900 - 9,800 (Ticket info).

 No comments: